Metric monads: Algebras in general categories

 with projections $A^{\delta_d}:A^Y\to A^{Dd}$.
 This yields a unique $\omega_A:A^X\to A^Y$ making $A$ a $E$-algebra.

 In \ref{ex}(1), one takes $\ca=\{1\}$, in \ref{ex}(2), $\ca=\{1,2\}$ and, in \ref{ex}(3), $\ca=\{1,2_\eps\}$ with $\eps>0$ . } \end{rem}

-\begin{nota} { \em Let $\ck$ be a $\cm$-locally $\lambda$-generated category in the sense of \cite{DR}.
+\begin{defi} { \em Let $\ck$ be a $\cm$-locally $\lambda$-generated category in the sense of \cite{DR}.
 We say that a type $t$ over $\ck$ is $\lambda$-\textit{ary} if all arities $X$ and $Y$ of its operation symbols are $\lambda$-generated w.r.t. $\cm$.
-A theory is $\lambda$-ary if its type is $\lambda$-ary. } \end{nota}
+A theory is $\lambda$-ary if its type is $\lambda$-ary. } \end{defi}

 \begin{theo} Let $\ck$ be $\cm$-locally $\lambda$-generated and $E$ be a $\lambda$-ary equational theory over $\ck$.
 Then $\Alg(E)$ is locally $\lambda$-generated and $U_E$ is both monadic and a morphism of locally $\lambda$-generated categories. \end{theo} \begin{proof} Following \cite{DR}, $\ck$ is locally $\mu$-presentable for some $\mu\geq\lambda$.
 The theory $E$ is then $\mu$-ary.
 Hence $\Alg(E)$ is locally $\mu$-presentable and $U_E$ is monadic (see \ref{monad0}).